Let’s talk about the top 40 ways to save money that you can do. That

 Buying brand new toys is seriously a waste of money we parents and many people fall for.
 Toys are fantastic, but you remember as a child how we treated our toys and what happens to them after a while.

-Kids love toys, and I agree with that, but kids don’t care if they are new or used.
-Spend the money purchasing used toys.
+Kids love toys, and I agree with that, but kids don't care if they are new or used.
+So spend the money purchasing used toys.
 Kids are not going to care!

 Plan gift-giving ahead of time

-Planning ahead will save you money and the reason why is because you won’t be rushing.
-You will be having time to prepare and budget right.
+Planning will save you money, and the reason why is that you won't be rushing.
+Instead, you will have time to prepare and budget right.

 Resell unused clothing